 From the serial numbers it would seem that these two were made just a few months apart and inside they appear much the same except that the model 47A shown here has a resistor wound on glass and the other has pink hi stab ones instead.

 This 47A has a bakelite casing with a model 47A instruction plate, a battery box for 1.5 and two 4.5 volt batteries.
 The front panel has two sets of 6BA threaded holes one of which looks as if it would have suited an aluminium case.
-Perhaps it is a marriage as the following site indicates (if I read it correctly) that model 40s were supplied to the Admiralty but the serial number should have letter S above the number which this one does not.
+Perhaps it is a marriage as some model 40s were supplied to the Admiralty but the serial number should have letter S above the number which this one does not.

 Ignore the first couple of pages, there are diagrams and nice description here: